johanhedin/nanoca/doc/smartcard.md

     $ pkcs15-init --erase-card

-You will be asked for the SO PIN to preform the erase.
+You will be asked for the Security Officer PIN to preform the erase.
 If you have lost it, the card is "lost" to.